 Mark Thompson is a senior vice president of Marshall Dennehey Warner Coleman & Goggin and serves on the firm's board of directors and associate compensation committee.
 He is also the regional managing attorney of the four Florida offices with responsibility for all practice groups, more than 40 attorneys, and over 50 managers, paralegals and support staff throughout the state.

 Mark's legal practice is focused in the areas of corporate, premises and products liability defense with particular emphasis in the theme park and brewing industries.
 During his career, Mark has defended a variety of clients in high profile and complex cases.
-For almost 20 years, throughout Florida and other jurisdictions, he has had the privilege of representing the former Anheuser-Busch Companies, now operating independently as Anheuser-Busch InBev and SeaWorld Parks and Entertainment.
+For almost 20 years, throughout Florida and other jurisdictions, he has had the privilege of representing the former Anheuser-Busch Companies, now operating independently as Anheuser-Busch InBev and SeaWorld Entertainment, Inc.

 A graduate of the University of Florida, Mark worked as an insurance adjuster for 2 years before starting law school.
 As a law student, he made the Dean's List and was elected to membership of The American Journal of Trial Advocacy where he authored "Protective Orders: Sword and Shield in the War of Discovery" 12:3 The American Journal of Trial Advocacy (Summer 1989).
 Mark was also active in moot court and mock trial competitions before graduating from the Cumberland School of Law in 1989.